-Many people think supplements may be superior to natural foods, but in fact, most ingredients in supplements come from such food, whereas others are synthetic.
+Many think supplements may be superior to natural foods, but in fact, most ingredients in supplements come from food, whereas others are synthetic.
 Dietary supplements cannot offset the unfavorable effects of poor food choices.

 Before taking a dietary supplement, ask yourself:

 - Is it safe?

 - Do I really need it?

 The Food and Drug Administration (FDA) does not test or approve dietary supplements before they are marketed to the public.

 Many products on the market are dangerous to your health and physical activity may increase the risk.

 - Talk to a health care provider or your local Military Treatment Facility's Registered Dietitian.

 - Read the label to see if the product is safe.

 If you decide to use a supplement, BE SMART: